-- 1. Clean and lubricate all parts, including the slider. - 2.
-Replace the return filter on the hydraulic reservoir. - 3.
-Check the oil level and pressure. - 4.
-Connect the electrical power supply.
+- 1. Clean and lubricate all parts.

+- 2. Replace the return filter on the hydraulic reservoir.

+- 3. Check the oil level and pressure.

+- 4. Connect the electrical power supply.

 8 DISASSEMBLY AND DISPOSAL

 When the equipment reaches the end of its lifespan, dispose of its various parts in an environmentally friendly manner.